hlesey/k8s-corabia/docs/cluster-setup.md

 ## Bring the cluster up

+a) Based on the OS you have:

-a) For Mac/Linux - open the terminal and go to `labs/kubeadm-vagrant`.
-For Windows - open Git-bash and go to the `labs/kubeadm-vagrant` folder (Ex. `cd /c/Users/<user name>/Desktop/labs/kubeadm-vagrant`).
+- for Mac/Linux - open the terminal and go to `labs/kubeadm-vagrant`.
+- for Windows - open Git-bash and go to the `labs/kubeadm-vagrant` folder (Ex. `cd /c/Users/<user-name>/Desktop/labs/kubeadm-vagrant`).

 b) Power on the VMs:

 - control-plane node: `vagrant up control-plane`.
 After the VM finish the initialization, the output should end with the message: `“Enjoy”`.
 - worker nodes: `vagrant up node01` and `vagrant up node02`

+c) Configure `kubectl` command line tool.
+Open the terminal (Linux/Mac) or GitBash(Windows) and go to the labs folder.
+Here execute script: `./kubeadm-vagrant/src/utils/tools/configure-kubectl.sh`.

 c) In order to test the cluster, from your local machine open the browser and go
 to: [https://k8s.local:30443](https://k8s.local:30443).
 You should see the K8s